Adding reservoir control curves and demand savings (reductions)

 1. Clone the 'Balanced sources' scenario and name the new one 'Demand reductions'

 2. First we will define a control curve which uses storage volume thresholds to progressively reduce demand to model demand restrictions being placed on a demand.
-The first curve is a (60% in come months and 45% in others) allowing for seasonal changes while the two subsequent curves are (40% and 10% of reservoir storage capacity).
+The first curve is a Monthly Profile (60% in come months and 45% in others) allowing for seasonal changes while the two subsequent curves are Constants (40% and 10% of reservoir storage capacity).

 The Control Curve will be defined in the Parameters tab.
 In the Parameters tab add a Pywr_Parameter.